ATLANTIC FLEET WEAPONS TRAINING AREA

-What Is Being Done to Clean Up the Site?
+What Has Been Done to Clean Up the Site?

 As noted above activities to investigate and remove munitions continue.
 The Navy continues to conduct surface clearance within the former Vieques Naval Training Range.
 In addition, a non-time critical removal action was conducted to open the historic lighthouse at Puerto Ferro to the public.
 This interim action allowed for accelerated public access to the area around the historic lighthouse and adjacent beach, which was opened in March 2015.

 Clearance of 75 acres in the former Live Impact Area to address submunitions started in 2016.
 This work targets those areas where there is a high density (1,000 / acre) of submunitions hidden by vegetation and includes controlled burning for vegetation removal which is needed to allow safe munitions clearance.
 Alternatives to burning were explored but these are unsafe or ineffective.
 The Navy conducted test burns in January 2014 and October 2016.
 These tests indicated that the submunitions were cleared successfully and safely.
-Air monitoring showed no effect in residential areas and this data presented to the Restoration Advisory Board at a meeting held on November 16, 2016.
+Air monitoring showed no effect in residential areas and this data was presented to the Restoration Advisory Board at a meeting held on November 16, 2016.
 The path forward for this area is to continue to burn small areas (1 to 2 acres) and remove submunitions.
 The Navy are regularly reporting on these activities to EQB, EPA, FWS, and DNER.
 Community updates are also provided.

-Offshore of SWMU 4
+Offshore of SWMU 4 (UXO 16.1)

-Offshore of Cayo la Chiva
+Offshore of Cayo La Chiva

 Other Offshore Areas

-To date, the Navy has spent approximately $215 million on its activities on Vieques of which approximately $41 million have contributed directly to the local economy.
+To date, the Navy has spent approximately $284 million on its activities on Vieques of which approximately $41 million have contributed directly to the local economy.

 What Is the Current Site Status?